Skip to content

 """Factory for DICOM specification models.

-from URLs or cached files.
 Supports flexible configuration and caching strategies.

 Typical usage: